Optimal control with reset-renewable resources: Introduction.

-In this paper we focus on a more general situation, where the budget can be {\em instantaneously reset} to its maximum value by visiting a special part of the state space $\safe \subset \domain$ and the budget is decreasing when moving through the rest of the state space $\nsafe = \domain \backslash \safe.$ If the limited resource is fuel, $\safe$ can be thought of as a discrete set of gas stations.
+In the current paper we focus on a more general situation, where the budget can be {\em instantaneously reset} to its maximum value by visiting a special part of the state space $\safe \subset \domain$ and the budget is decreasing when moving through the rest of the state space $\nsafe = \domain \backslash \safe.$ If the limited resource is fuel, $\safe$ can be thought of as a discrete set of gas stations.
 On the other hand, if the secondary cost is the vehicle's exposure to an unfriendly observer, the $\safe$ can be interpreted as a ``safe'' part of the domain protected from observation, and the constraint is on the maximum {\em contiguous} period of time that the system is allowed to spend in an ``unsafe'' (observable) set $\nsafe$.
 To the best of our knowledge, our formulation of continuous versions of such problems is new and no efficient methods for these were previously available.
 We show that such ``budget-resets'' result in a much more subtle implicit causality in the expanded state space.
-Nevertheless, under mild technical assumptions, non-iterative methods are available for deterministic (section \ref{s:deterministic_SP_reset}) and even for certain stochastic (section \ref{s:SSP}) budget-reset problems on graphs.
-In the continuous case, this problem is described by a controlled hybrid system (section \ref{s:continuous_reset}), whose value function is a discontinuous viscosity solution of two different Hamilton-Jacobi PDEs posed on $\safe$ and $\nsafe \times \B$, where $\B$ is the set of possible budget levels available to satisfy secondary constraints.
+Nevertheless, under mild technical assumptions, non-iterative methods are available for deterministic (section \ref{s:deterministic_SP_reset}) and even for certain stochastic \iffullversion (section \ref{s:SSP}) \fi budget-reset problems on graphs. \iffullversion \else Methods for the latter are discussed in an extended version of this manuscript \cite{Unsafe_full_version}. \fi In the continuous case, this problem is described by a controlled hybrid system (section \ref{s:continuous_reset}), whose value function is a discontinuous viscosity solution of two different Hamilton-Jacobi PDEs posed on $\safe$ and $\nsafe \times \B$, where $\B$ is the set of possible budget levels available to satisfy secondary constraints.
 The characteristics of these PDEs coincide with the constrained-optimal trajectories and define the direction of information flow in the continuous state space.
 Unfortunately, the most natural semi-Lagrangian discretization of these PDEs is no longer causal, making iterative numerical methods unavoidable (section \ref{ss:Numerics}).
-Our general approach is equally efficient even in the presence of strong inhomogenieties and anisotropies in costs and/or dynamics of the system.
-In section \ref{sec:numresults}, we provide numerical evidence of the method's convergence and illustrate the key properties on several optimal control examples, including prolonged-visibility-avoidance problems.
-(The latter problems originated from Ryo Takei's joint work with Richard Tsai and Yanina Landa on visibility and surveillance-evasion.)
+The key contributions of this paper are the study of properties of the value functions for budget reset problems (section \ref{ss:br_pde}) and the fast iterative algorithm for approximating such value functions (sections \ref{ss:iterative_brp}-\ref{ss:mfl}).
+Our general approach is equally efficient even in the presence of strong inhomogeneities and anisotropies in costs and/or dynamics of the system.
+In section \ref{sec:numresults}, we provide numerical evidence of the method's convergence and illustrate the key properties on several optimal control examples\footnote{ Matlab/C++ codes used to produce all experimental results in this paper are available from \mbox{\url{http://www.math.cornell.edu/~vlad/papers/b_reset/}}}, including prolonged-visibility-avoidance problems.